-Try this Classic Stuffing recipe to stuff your next turkey or to bake alongside your turkey.
+Try this Classic Stuffing recipe to stuff your next turkey or to bake in a casserole dish.

 This stuffing recipe originates from my Mom.
 She always made stuffing from scratch when I was growing up.
 That means she never bought boxes of seasoned bread cubes.
 Instead, she dried out her own chopped bread, added her own seasonings and went from there.
 Her classic stuffing recipe was always so good, so I simply had to share it with RecipeGirl readers.